carlccac/Final/README.md

 # Future Research:

-The next step in the study would add demographic data for each district.
+Future research could extend the study by adding demographic data for each district.
+This would allow further analysis by weighting the results as per the demographic data, i.e., population, population density, income, etc.

 # Summary statistics for the '>45% as % of total' column are as follows: